w3bdesign/todo-hooks/README.md

 # React TODO with Hooks

-Currently working on the DatePicker.
+Currently working on the DatePicker and replacing the hooks with a better solution, like a useReducer or useContext hook.

 ## Current features: